samergul/EmployeeMangementSystem/Getting-started-with-SourceTree,-Git-and-git-flow.md

-The recommended git client app to contribute on Team Dynamite's project is Atlassian's SourceTree because of its dummy-proof integration of git-flow.
+The recommended git client app to contribute on Team Dynamite's project is Atlassian's SourceTree because of its [Jimmy](http://www.codinghorror.com/blog/2012/07/new-programming-jargon.html)-proof integration of git-flow.

 ### Create a github.com account
 If you don't have one already, create a github.com account.
 If you work for [GSoft](http://www.gsoft.com), create [an issue](https://github.com/GSoft-SharePoint/Dynamite/issues) to ask one of the Team Dynamite owners to add you to a contributor's team for the project you want to work on.